Explore career paths in the arts and entertainment industries

 WLI Summer Fellowship (2015-2018)

 The summer fellowship is no longer being offered.
-For other paid music-related opportunities, check out the Summer Internship Program in Arts Administration (SIPAA).
+For other paid music-related opportunities, check out the Summer Internship Program in the Arts (SIPA).

 Developed in partnership with Warner Music Group (WMG), the Stanford/WMG Leadership Initiative identifies and develops a new generation of undergraduate Stanford students from across various educational disciplines for leadership roles in the evolving music business.